Iterative Thresholding and Projection Algorithms and Model-Based Deep Neural Networks for Sparse LQR Control Design: Numerical experiments

 \subsubsection{Distributed multi-agent control system model}

-With the specific multi-agent system model in Section \ref{subsec:simulation_prob}, we generate 1100 dataset by adding noise following $\cN(0,1)$ to the non-zero elements of the state matrix $\bA$, and use 1000 dataset for training and 100 dataset for testing DNNs.
+With the specific multi-agent system model in Section \ref{subsec:simulation_prob}, we generate 1100 dataset by adding noise following $\cN(0,0.1^2)$ to the non-zero elements of the state matrix $\bA$, and use 1000 dataset for training and 100 dataset for testing DNNs.
 In the generation of the dataset with the ISTA, we set other parameters as follows: $\gamma=1$, $\rho_{0}=100$, $\alpha=1.5$, and $\epsilon=10^{-4}$.
-We train the DNNs with 1000 epochs and 0.0001 step-size with the same initial parameters as ones that we used in the ISTA algorithm.
-Thus, the initial training parameters $w_1^{(t)}$, $w_2^{(t)}$, and $w_3^{(t)}$, $t=0,1,...,l$, are set to $1/100 (=1/\rho)$, $1/100(=\gamma/\rho)$, and $1$ respectively.
+We train the DNNs with 1000 epochs and 0.0001 step-size with the same initial parameters as ones that we used in the ISTA algorithm.\footnote{For training DNN-ISTA with 30 layers, it took about five days on our Macbook pro 2016 with Intel Core i7 and 16 GB.} Thus, the initial training parameters $w_1^{(t)}$, $w_2^{(t)}$, and $w_3^{(t)}$, $t=0,1,...,l$, are set to $1/100 (=1/\rho)$, $1/100(=\gamma/\rho)$, and $1$ respectively.

 Table \ref{tbl:dnn_error_N5} shows the test error in the average NMSE over 100 test dataset with different number of layers at $N=5$ multi-agents system model.
 In the multi-agent system model, only with 30 numbers of layers (correspondingly 30 numbers of iterations in the ISTA), the DNN based on the FISTA achieves less than $10^{-3}$ test error in the NMSE from 100 test dataset, i.e., $r=100$.
 In order to have the similar test error, the ISTA requires 100 - 200 numbers of iterations.
 Therefore, around 70\% - 85\% of number of iterations (number of layers) can be reduced by using the data-driven approach.
 Since the computational complexity of the ISTA (or DNN) is proportional to the number of iterations (or number of layers), the computational complexity of the DNN can be reduced to the same amount as well with the optimally tuned weights obtained from the data-driven approach.
-In addition, from the comparison between the DNNs based on the ISTA and the FISTA, the DNN based on the FISTA improves 6.5\% in accuracy than the DNN based on ISTA with 30 numbers of layers.
+In addition, from the comparison between the DNNs based on the ISTA and the FISTA, the DNN based on the FISTA improves 6.5\% in accuracy than the DNN based on ISTA with 30 layers.